mnemnion/zitron/doc/zitron.md

 fine for most applications.
 But the user is free to substitute a different parser template if desired.

-Depending on command-line options, Zitron will generate up to four output files.

-- Zig code to implement a parser for the input grammar.
-- A separate Zig file containing a definition of an enum naming each token kind used in the parser.
-- An information file that describes the states of the generated parser automaton.
-- A SQL statement 'dump' containing the complete parser state in a queryable format.
-This can be read into an SQLite database and further use may be made of it thereafter, if desired.

-By default, two of these output files are generated. <tk> The header file is suppressed if the "-m" command-line option is used and the report file is omitted when "-q" is selected, provide "-S" to generate the `*.sql` file.

-The grammar specification file uses a ".zy" suffix, by convention.
-In the examples used in this document, we\'ll assume the name of the grammar file is "gram.zy".
+The grammar specification file uses a `.zy` suffix, by convention.
+In the examples used in this document, we\'ll assume the name of the grammar file is `gram.zy`.
 A typical use of Zitron would be the following command:

        zitron gram.zy

-This command will generate two output files named "gram.zig", and "gram.out".
+This command will generate two output files named `gram.zig`, and `gram.out`.
 The first is Zig code to implement the parser.
 The second is the report that explains the states used by the parser automaton.
+These appear in the same directory as the input file, unless otherwise configured.

+Depending on command-line options, Zitron will generate up to four output files.

+- Zig code to implement a parser for the input grammar: `gram.zig`
+- A separate Zig file containing a definition of an enum naming each token kind used in the parser.
+By default: `TokenKind.zig`.
+- An information file that describes the states of the generated parser automaton: `gram.out`.
+- A SQL statement 'dump' containing the complete parser state in a queryable format: `gram.sql`.
+This can be read into an SQLite database and further use made of it thereafter, if desired.

+By default, two of these output files are generated: the grammar and the report files.
+The enum file is generated if the `-e` command-line option is used, and the report file is omitted when `-q` is selected.
+Provide `-S` to generate the `.sql` file.

 ### 3.1 Command Line Options <a id="options"> <tk>